History of a House

 Old photographs can show you how your building has changed over time.
 The Historic England Archive has a large collection of historic photographs of buildings.
 You may also find images of buildings at local record offices.
 These offices will also hold archived copies of local newspapers, which can provide useful contextual evidence.
-A large collection of photographs of listed buildings can be seen at Images of England.

 Maps and plans

 - Ordnance Survey (OS) Maps: These can show how an area developed over time, and help establish when your house was built.
 Copies of OS maps from the 1840s onwards can generally be found at county record offices and local studies libraries.

 - Tithe Maps: Usually date from 1836 to 1850 and were created to help administer tithing payments.
 They show land boundaries, names of tenants or owners, and types of usage.
 The original maps can be found at the National Archives, and you may find copies at your local record office.